 "Tennessee Flat Top Box," which is slang for an acoustic guitar, was written by country music icon Johnny Cash and revived over 25 years later by his daughter Rosanne.
 It's a special and rare case in country annals, where an excellent composition by a legend becomes greater in the hands of their child.

 A Johnny Cash Original

-Although it's not a common part of the popular Carter-Cash narrative like "Ring of Fire" or “Walk the Line," the original recording did quite well in its time, reaching 11th on the country charts and cracking the pop charts' top 100.
+Although it's not a standard part of the popular Carter-Cash narrative like "Ring of Fire" or "I Walk the Line," the original recording did quite well in its time, reaching No. 11 on the country charts and cracking the pop charts' top 100.

-Roseanne Cash Furthers The Legend
+Roseanne Cash Furthers The Family Legend

 After Rosanne's version topped the Billboard charts in Feb.
 1988, her father took out an ad in the magazine, applauding his once-estranged daughter for taking one of his overlooked compositions to new heights.

 With all due respect to Rosanne's talents and contributions to the hit's success, her secret weapon was another second-generation country musician.
 The late Randy Scruggs, son of Earl Scruggs, nails the acoustic guitar parts, bringing the song's dark-haired little boy to life.

 While the original spoke to a contemporary audience with dreams of making it onto the still-new medium of television as a singer or baseball star, the remake reeks of nostalgia for simpler times in music and society.
 Rosanne's cover pointed to music less removed from its roots than even the most traditional-sounding songs of 1987.
 This point becomes more evident when watching its music video.
 Footage from what appears to be rural fiddling contests and guitar pulls capture an older generation keeping those traditions alive for young pickers, not for fame but for the sake of tradition.

 This post was originally published on April 25, 2018.

 "Tennessee Flat Top Box" Lyrics